 Click on the map to zoom.

 Germany is bordered by nine European countries.
-To the north with Denmark, to the east Poland and Czech Republic, to the south to Austria and Switzerland, to the southwest, Luxembourg and Belgium and to the west the Netherlands.
+To the north with Denmark, to the east Poland and Czech Republic, to the south to Austria and Switzerland, to the southwest, Luxembourg and France, and to the west Belgium and the Netherlands.

 The Federal Republic of Germany consists of 16 states, known as Länder.